About me

 - How can this knowledge be exploited for the selection and design of algorithms?

 While closely related to the Algorithm Selection Problem, my work aims to develop scientific benchmarking methodologies that move beyond the status quo of competitive benchmarking.
-My main contribution has been developing the MATILDA computational engine for Instance Space Analysis.
-Complementing this primary focus, I am interested in developing interdisciplinary work, having published in fields as diverse as Biomechanics, Resources Engineering, Computational Biology, and Corporate Social Responsibility.
+My main contribution has been the development of the MATILDA (Melbourne Algorithm Test Instance Library with Data Analytics) cloud platform for Instance Space Analysis.
+Complementing this primary focus, I am interested in developing interdisciplinary work and have published in fields as diverse as Biomechanics, Resources Engineering, Computational Biology, and Corporate Social Responsibility.